MarcoIeni/release-plz/website/docs/github/token.md

   instructions, giving the PAT the following permissions:
   - Select the repositories where you want to use the PAT, to give release-plz write access:
     ![pat repository access](../assets/repository-access.png)
-  - Assign "Contents" and "Pull requests" read and write permissions:
+  - Under "Repository permissions", assign "Contents" and "Pull requests" read and write permissions:
     ![pat fine permissions](../assets/pat-overview.png)
 - [Classic](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#personal-access-tokens-classic):
   less secure because you can't scope it to a single repository.